nanoc/rfcs/active/0000-single-branch-development.md

 3. Ensure that the version number is that of the last released version, and that the release notes do not contain information about unreleased versions.

+### New release strategy

+The following steps will need to be performed at the start of the release process:

+1. Set `Nanoc::VERSION`.

+2. Add the release notes to the _NEWS.md_ file.
+Ensure no release notes for unreleased are present.

+3. Enable all features to be released.

 ## Drawbacks

 * It will be impossible to make a bugfix on a previous minor release without creating a branch.